 into the integrated video connector.

-To attach the monitor cable to the add-in graphics card:
+To attach the monitor cable to the add-in graphics card:1.
+Shut down the computer

 2. Plug the monitor cable into the add-in graphics card connector.